What is an Interest-Only Home Loan?

 Looking at it another way, an IO home loan is a cleverly-devised home financing method that allows a real estate company to sell you more home than you can afford, while allowing the mortgage company to earn finance charges on higher loan balances that would not exist if home buyers only bought homes they could afford.

-Ironically, the same mortgage company that accuses you of throwing money away by renting, has no problem at all with you sending them pure finance charge payments that buys you absolutely nothing.
-I for one wish they would call IO home loans what they really are, "Rent to Buy" offers.
+Ironically, the same mortgage company that accuses you of throwing money away by renting has no problem at all with you sending them pure finance charge payments that buys you absolutely nothing.
+I, for one wish they would call IO home loans what they really are, "Rent to Buy" offers.

 Here is what I suggest to people who inquire about IO home loans.

 The result will be a house that will be more in line with what you can actually afford -- provided you have accurately forecasted the ongoing costs of owning the house (insurance, property taxes, utilities, maintenance, repairs, replacement costs, commute costs, etc.).

-By reducing the size of the mortgage to allow you to make PI payments equal to the IO payment, at the end of the IO payment period your mortgage payment will remain unchanged.
+By reducing the size of the mortgage to allow you to make PI payments equal to the IO payment, at the end of the IO payment period, your mortgage payment will remain unchanged.
 This results in a monthly savings equal to the difference between the IO payment and the higher post-IO payment.